 Report: What do EU capital markets look like on the other side of Brexit?

-December 2020 • Brexit • by Panagiotis Asimakopoulos
+December 2020 • The future of EU capital markets • by Panagiotis Asimakopoulos

 This report shows that post-Brexit capital markets in the EU will be significantly smaller and less developed relative to GDP than they are today – and that the UK’s current dominance of EU capital markets activity will be replaced by the dominance of France and Germany.
 The report also raises some difficult questions over the future relationship between the EU and UK in key sectors.